elliotwaite/thumbnail-rating-bar-for-youtube/README.md

    * Then Click the "ENABLE" button.

-   * This will display a progress wheel, and then take you to a page with a button that says "CREATE CREDENTIALS", but DON'T CLICK IT, instead follow the link in the next step.
+   * Note: This may end up taking you to another page that displays a "CREATE CREDENTIALS" button, but if so, just ignore that button and continue to the next step.

 3. Create an API Key.